Kia: Kia Challenge

 In 2022, a trend known as the Kia Challenge went viral on the social media platform TikTok.
 The TikTok challenge involves stealing certain models of Kia and Hyundai cars manufactured from 2010 to 2021.
 Certain Kia and Hyundai were reportedly manufactured without immobilizers making the vehicles easier to steal.
 Kia responded by offering a free software update to affected models which requires the vehicle to have a key in the ignition in order for it to start.
 They also distributed over 26,000 steering wheel locks to law enforcement agencies to provide to owners of affected models.
 In February 2023, the National Highway Traffic Safety Administration reported that the challenge had resulted in at least 14 crashes and eight deaths.

 In May 2023, following a class action lawsuit, Kia and Hyundai agreed to pay $200 million settlement to consumers who suffered losses as a result of the security flaws.
 However, on August 16, 2023, a federal judge rejected the proposed settlement.

+On 16 December 2025, Washington’s attorney general and 35 other state attorneys general announced a settlement requiring Hyundai and Kia to equip future U.S. vehicles with engine immobilizers and to offer free zinc-reinforced ignition cylinder protectors to owners or lessees of eligible vehicles.
+The companies also agreed to provide up to $4.5 million in restitution to eligible consumers and pay $4.5 million to the states for investigation costs.

+Data Collection and Privacy Concerns

+Kia has faced criticism over its data collection practices, with consumer group CHOICE identifying Kia and parent company Hyundai as among the “worst offenders” for collecting and sharing voice recognition data with third parties without adequate customer protection.
+In 2025, the Texas Attorney General warned Kia America that it was violating state privacy law by allegedly selling sensitive driver information to data brokers like LexisNexis Risk Solutions, which often led to increased insurance premiums.
+Additionally, Mozilla’s Privacy Not Included report flagged Kia’s privacy policy for mentioning the potential collection of race or ethnicity, religious or philosophical beliefs, sexual orientation, sex life, union membership, and political data.
+James Bell a spokesperson for Kia responded by saying “Kia does not and has never collected ‘sex life or sexual orientation’ information" that category was only included to comply with California law, and insisted such information is never collected.